peterkhayes/inlineAB/README.md

 ### General Support <a name='generalSupport'></a>

-InlineAB was written and optimized to fully support modern browsers and browsers down to Internet Explorer 8.
+inlineAB was written and optimized to fully support modern browsers and browsers down to Internet Explorer 8.
 It can support single page and multipage apps as well as common frameworks such as [Backbone.js](http://backbonejs.org) and [Angular.js](http://angularjs.org), as well as their derivatives.
-When using a framework with templates, AB tests should be included in the templates themselves.
-InlineAB.js can be used with any templating language that compiles into standard HTML with the correct syntax.
+When using a framework with templates, AB tests should be included in the templates themselves. inlineAB.js can be used with any templating language that compiles into standard HTML with the correct syntax.

 ### Angular Support <a name='angularSupport'></a>

-<b>Angular users</b> please note that InlineAB and Angular operate using periodic querying of the DOM.
+<b>Angular users</b> please note that inlineAB and Angular operate using periodic querying of the DOM.
 This sometimes leads to a quick flash of all tests when a page is loaded.
-Including the inlineab.js script ahead of your angular.js script tag can help with this problem.
+Including the inlineAB.js script ahead of your angular.js script tag can help with this problem.

 ### Best Practices <a name='bestPractices'></a>

 ##### 60 Characters or Less
 When choosing names for `abgoal`s, `test-name`s, and `exp-name`s it's a good idea to use 60 characters or less.
 There are two reasons for this.
 First of all, for readability.
 Long names may be cut off in Google Analytics and therefore difficult to read.
-Secondly, although not a verified issue Google Analytics may not allow ANY name over 128 characters -- InlineAB.js will concatenate two of these titles to make results easier to view thus, it is good practice to keep names and labels below 60 characters.
+Secondly, although not a verified issue Google Analytics may not allow ANY name over 128 characters -- inlineAB.js will concatenate two of these titles to make results easier to view thus, it is good practice to keep names and labels below 60 characters.

 ### Troubleshooting <a name='troubleshooting'></a>